Student Affairs Programs

 Students who learn that they are not meeting expectations in a course in year I or II should contact the Associate Dean for Student Affairs immediately to arrange tutorial support.

 All predoctoral College of Dental Medicine students are members of the Student Government Association (SGA) and the American Student Dental Association (ASDA).
 Part of your annual fees go towards membership into ASDA and to fund SGA activities.
 SGA is the overarching body for all College of Dental Medicine student clubs, as well as the governing body for Student Council (each classes’ elected officers); the plan many school wide events and provide support to the student clubs.
 ASDA focuses on organized dentistry and offers students many opportunities to become involved at national and local levels.

 Awards of the College of Dental Medicine

 During Commencement, there are general awards and awards presented in each discipline (Division).
-The Clinical Academic Progress Committee has oversight of selection.
-Divisional Excellence Awards are selected by each Divisional Faculty and verified by the Academic Progress Committee, which includes the Senior Associate Dean for Academic Affairs and the Associate Dean for Admissions and Student Affairs, the Chair of the Clinical Academic Progress Committee, the Director of Senior Comprehensive Care, plus typically 3 to 4 clinical Third and Fourth Year Faculty.
+The 3rd & 4th year Academic Progress Committee has oversight of selection.
+Divisional Excellence Awards are selected by each Divisional Faculty and verified by the Academic Progress Committee, which includes the Senior Associate Dean for Academic Affairs and the Associate Dean for Student Affairs, the Chair of the Clinical Academic Progress Committee, the Director of Senior Comprehensive Care, plus typically 3 to 4 clinical Third and Fourth Year Faculty.
 Awards are presented at Class Day, a separate ceremony that occurs at the time of the College of Dental Medicine and CU Commencement events.